A framework for distributed discrete evacuation strategies: Core Concepts of the Framework

-\begin{enumerate}[label={\normalfont{(\alph*)}},leftmargin=*] \item The agents in self-sufficient zones compute the internal evacuation strategies and execute them.
-In our framework, we do not specify how to determine internal strategies (it may greatly depend on the structure of the input graph and on the locations of the exits), but we assume that for each self-sufficient zone such a strategy exists (see the definition of self-sufficient zone) and will be provided in any application of the framework (which we demonstrate for grids in Section \ref{sec:grids}). \item The other zones also compute their strategies in a distributed way, but we have two differences here.
-First, the framework says how to do it.
-We emphasize that these zones are the `difficult' ones to process and constitute the central difficulty in our computation and hence the main contribution of the framework lies in the computation of such strategies.
-In other words, the framework computes an evacuation strategy for such a zone in a distributed way regardless of the structure of the underlying input graph.
-The second difference is that the computed strategies evacuate the agents using the exits in the zone, but also outside the zone. \end{enumerate}
+\begin{enumerate} \item The agents in self-sufficient zones compute successful internal evacuation strategies and execute them.
+Our framework abstracts away the exact method of finding these internal strategies (it may greatly depend on the structure of the input graph and on the locations of the exits), but assumes that for each self-sufficient zone such a strategy exists (see the definition of self-sufficient zone) and is provided in an application of the framework (which we demonstrate for grids in Section~\ref{sec:grids}).

+\item The agents in other zones compute their strategies in a distributed manner provided explicitly by the framework (see, e.g., Lemma \ref{lem:exclusive-strategy}).
+We emphasize that handling these zones constitutes the core algorithmic difficulty in our computation.
+Furthermore, the computed strategies evacuate the agents not only using the exits in the zone, but also outside the zone. \end{enumerate}

-After several epochs that fail, there finally comes an epoch in which the algorithm finds $\B$ such that $\B\geq\OPT$ holds.
-As we prove later, this ensures that a successful evacuation strategy will be computed in this epoch.
-Consequently, from now on our routine working assumption will be $\B\geq\OPT$.
+Ultimately, in every execution, after several epochs that fail, the framework reaches an epoch in which $\B\geq\OPT$.
+This ensures that a successful evacuation strategy is computed in the current epoch.